bhavanap12/Chatbot/README.md

 ## Overview

-This repository contains the source code for a simple chatbot built using Chatbot library.
+This repository contains the source code for a simple chatbot built using Chatterbot library.
 The chatbot is designed to have a conversation and give automated replies to the user input.

 ## Technologies and Languages Used

 * Python
 * Django
 * Pandas
+* Chatterbot
 * Jupyter Notebook
 * Scikit-Learn
 * HTML